The future who?

 • Cloud Architecture & Interoperability: DTEX InTERCEPT’s SASE architecture introduces a lightweight forwarder that requires no more than 3-5MB of bandwidth per day per endpoint and utilizes less than 1% CPU.
 Data is collected and synchronized in near real-time with DTEX’s Cloud Analytics Engine for analysis, detection, and prevention, eliminating the likelihood of user productivity issues and ensuring seamless interoperability with NGAV, IAM, and UEBA solutions.

 The future of data loss prevention and protection is people-centric, not data-centric.
-DTEX InTERCEPT for Behavioral Data Loss Prevention takes a human approach utilizing hundreds of meta-data elements that genuinely express a user’s actions and intent when interacting with data.
+DTEX InTERCEPT for Zero Trust Data Loss Prevention takes a human approach utilizing hundreds of meta-data elements that genuinely express a user’s actions and intent when interacting with data.
 No more false positives; simply real-time, risk-based scoring of risk to data that prevents exfiltration events.

 The future is HERE!
 In fact, I’m presenting on this topic at tomorrow’s SANS Institute’s Virtual Data Security Summit.
 That’s Friday, November 12th 11:55 AM – 12:30 PM EST. You can (and should!) register here: https://www.sans.org/webcasts/data-security-solutions-forum-118145/.